 To see more of our fun at the Good Food First club, take a look at this video put together by our Food Intern Joel Mansvelt.

-Below is a recipe for green smoothies that believe it our not were a HIT with the kids!
+Below is a recipe for green smoothies that, believe it or not, were a HIT with the kids!